 Counselling with me

 I understand that making the decision to come to counselling can be a big step, and there are many therapists to choose from.
-That is why I offer a free introductory session so we can meet and talk about what you need from your sessions, and how I could help you.
+That is why I offer a free introductory appointment so we can meet and talk about what you need from your sessions, and how I could help you.

 Training, qualifications & experience

-My areas of experience include:
+My particular areas of experience and CPD include:

 - anxiety and panic